Republic is second most expensive euro zone country for food and alcohol

 The agency looked at how the price levels of food, beverages and tobacco here compared with other European countries in 2021.

-It found that food prices in the Republic were 17 per cent above the EU27 average, making them the second-most expensive in the euro zone behind Luxembourg, and third most expensive in the EU27.
+It found that food prices in the Republic were 17 per cent above the EU27 average, making the State the second-most expensive jurisdiction in the euro zone for food behind Luxembourg, and third most expensive in the EU27.

 Irish prices for milk, cheese and eggs were found to be on average 25 per cent higher, oils and fats were 22 per cent higher, while breads and cereals were typically 20 per cent higher.

-For alcohol, the State was the second most expensive country in both the euro zone and EU27 with prices of alcohol prices here just over double the EU27 average in 2021.
+For alcohol, the State was the second most expensive country in both the euro zone and EU27 with alcohol prices here just over double the EU27 average.

-The CSO’s figures were based on Eurostat figures published earlier this month, which included price comparisons with countries such as Switzerland, Norway and Iceland and EU applicant countries.
+The CSO’s figures were based on Eurostat figures published earlier this month, which included price comparisons between EU members and with countries such as Switzerland, Norway as well as EU applicant countries.
 When these additional states are included, the most expensive place for food and non-alcoholic drinks was Switzerland with prices 66 per cent above the EU average.
 Ireland was ranked as the sixth most expensive with prices 19 per cent above the EU average.
 In terms of alcohol, Iceland was the most expensive country with prices 186 per cent above the EU average.

 Ireland was the most expensive of the 36 countries in Europe, for tobacco, with prices 145 per cent higher than the EU27 average, reflecting the steep taxes places on cigarettes.